It’s hard to deny; YouTube presents a major advantage to any brand that’s serious about growth.

 Not all of your videos could be ranking in Google, in spite of attracting many YouTube views already.

-The first step in optimizing those YouTube videos to rank better is to ensure that they target video keywords.
+So, the first step in optimizing those YouTube videos to rank better is to ensure that they target video keywords.

 Here’s how to find them.